graphcore/popxl-addons/docs/welcome.md

 ```

 The second value is a `GraphWithNamedArgs`.
 This is a combination of a `popxl.Graph` and `NamedTensors`.
 The named tensors keep a record
-of each input to the graph created using `Module.add_input_tensor` and has the same naming as the `NamedInputFactories` above.
+of each input to the graph created using `Module.add_variable_input` and has the same naming as the `NamedVariableFactories` above.
 To be able to call this graph we must first provide tensors for each of the named args.
 This can be done by using `bind`:
 ```
 layer = graph.bind(scale_vars)